purdyben/VRP-Challenge/README.md

 Benjamin Purdy Vorto VTP Challange

 #### Problem:
 The vehicle routing problem (VRP) asks "What is the optimal set of routes for a fleet of vehicles to traverse to deliver to a given set of customers?"
-It generalizes the traveling salesman problem (TSP).

 Determining the optimal solution to VRP is NP-hard.
-Felt this

 #### Instructions How to Run: